 The dollar fell to two-week lows versus the euro on Wednesday, as selling accelerated in the aftermath of the Federal Reserve's decision to hold key interest rates steady at 2.0 percent.

-Nearly 1.4 billion shares and $15.4 billion traded Friday in CNBC's Million Dollar Portfolio Challenge.
-Check out the bets being made today...
+Nearly 1.4 billion shares and $20 billion traded yesterday in CNBC's Million Dollar Portfolio Challenge.
+Here are the bets being made today...

 The dollar extended losses against the euro on Tuesday, tumbling to a session low after data showed U.S. consumer confidence fell to a near 16-year trough.